awsaavedra/awsaavedra.github.io/content/about.md

 I focus on productivity over connectivity.
 I focus on interesting things over easy things.
 I focus on effective resource allocation.
+I focus on positive sum games in life; we win and then help others win.

 ## Three Virtues of a Programmer